conversejs/converse.js/docs/source/dependencies.rst

   allows existing attributes, functions and objects on Converse to be overridden inside plugins.

+.. _`dependency-libsignal`:

 Libsignal
 ---------

-Optionally, if you want OMEMO encryption, you need to load `libsignal
+If you want OMEMO encryption, you need to load `libsignal
 <https://github.com/signalapp/libsignal-protocol-javascript>`_ separately in
 your page.